 Emma: A Victorian Romance

-Set in Victorian era of London at the end of 19th century, the anime series highlights the epic romance between a maid and a middle class man of a wealthy family.
+Set in Victorian era of London at the end of nineteenth century, the anime series highlights the epic romance between a maid and a middle class man of a wealthy family.
 The well-detailed setting offers a strong and beautiful portrayal of old England.
 The wide scope of social hierarchy is deeply emphasized which makes the two main leads overcome the obstacles in their subtle affair regardless of their own social status.
 A story about commoner who falls in love with a nobleman isn’t a new taste to offer over the table, but what makes it presentable is the classical setting that will make you savor the real spice of Victorian era.

 Bacanno’s story is something that appeals the audience due to its unique and well-crafted setting that is solely based on the Prohibition era of the United States – a nationwide constitutional ban on the production, importation, transportation and sale of alcoholic beverages that remained in place from 1920 to 1933.
 Aside from the great storytelling, overloaded information and in-depth narratives, the brilliant interaction among the characters keeps the anime more dynamic and entertaining.
 It involves multi subgenres like suspense, fantasy, sci-fi, martial arts with a fair amount of concept on alchemy which tackles the ideology on immortality and the use of Philosopher’s stone that has a little similarity to the popular series Fullmetal Alchemist.

 Based on the European setting in 1924, a pre- World War II era, Gosick is a detective series that explores the mysteries involving the country Sauville, a fictional country in Europe that resembles the environment of France, Switzerland and Italy.
-What makes the series a great tourist attraction is the strong European-inspired setting that is well-created and visually fascinating though blended with a heavy fictional feel.
+What makes the series a perfect attraction is the strong European-inspired setting that is well-created and visually fascinating though blended with a heavy fictional feel.
 It’s fun to watch the adventurous pursuits of the two main leads, Kujo and Victorique, which feels like exploring beautiful ancient spots in Europe.

 What are your thoughts on these historical fantasies?
 Have you watched any of them?
 Do you have something on your mind you would want to include on the list?
 Let me know your thoughts.